 - 4.3.1 The Petitioner submitted that in the Tariff Order for FY 2008-09, the Commission had approved the Transmission Charges of Rs.
-258.06 Crore towards projected power purchase of 11965.00 MU.
-The Petitioner submitted that as per the audited accounts, it has incurred Rs.
-129.94 Crore towards transmission charges.
-The Petitioner further submitted that the allowable power purchase input for FY 2008-09 works out to 11764.57 MU and therefore, for the purpose of claiming the trued up transmission charges, the allowable power purchase input has been taken into consideration.
-The Petitioner submitted that the per unit rate of Transmission Charge has been considered equivalent to the rate submitted by UPPTCL in its True-up Petition for FY 2008-09 filed before the Commission.
-The Petitioner further submitted that the allowable Transmission Charges for FY 2008-09 works out Rs.
-169.20 Crore. - 4.3.2 Accordingly, the Petitioner has claimed allowable transmission charges of 169.20 Crore against the actual transmission charges of Rs.
-129.94 Crore. - 4.3.3 The Commission in its Tariff Order had prescribed the distribution loss targets for the Petitioner.
+208.87 Crore towards projected power purchase of 9684.00 MU.
+The Petitioner further submitted that the allowable power purchase input for FY 2008-09 works out to 8616.64 MU and therefore, for the purpose of claiming the trued up Transmission Charges, the allowable power purchase input has been taken into consideration.
+The Petitioner submitted that the per unit rate of Transmission Charge has been considered equivalent to the rate submitted by UPPTCL in its True-up Petition for FY 2008-09 filed before the Commission on 19th November, 2012 for Truing-up of FY 2008-09.
+The Petitioner further submitted that the allowable Transmission Charges for FY 2008-09 works out to Rs.
+123.92 Crore. - 4.3.2 The Commission in its Tariff Order had prescribed the distribution loss targets for the Petitioner.
 The Commission has computed the allowable power purchase by grossing up the actual energy sales by the approved distribution loss target.
-It is observed that the Petitioner has considered the Transmission Charge equivalent to the rate submitted by UPPTCL in its true-up Petition, however, the true up Order in the mentioned matter was issued by the Commission on 31st May, 2013.
-Thus, to derive the allowable transmission charges, allowable power purchase input has been multiplied by the trued up transmission tariff as approved by the Commission in its Order dated 31st May, 2013.

-4.3.4 Accordingly, the table below provides the allowable transmission charges for the Petitioner for FY 2008-09:
+It is observed that the Petitioner has considered the Transmission Charge equivalent to the rate submitted by UPPTCL in its True-up Petition, however, the True-up Order in the mentioned matter was issued by the Commission on 31st May, 2013.
+Thus, to derive the allowable Transmission Charges, the allowable power purchase input has been multiplied by the Trued-up Transmission Tariff as approved by the Commission in its Order dated 31st May, 2013. - 4.3.3 Accordingly, the Table below provides the allowable Transmission Charges for the Petitioner for FY 2008-09: